Skip to content

 You can use document field mappers to index additional data in the search engine.

 The additional data can come from external sources (for example, the Personalization service), or from internal ones.
-An example of indexing internal data is indexing data through the Location hierarchy: from the parent Location to the child Location, or indexing child data on the parent Location.
+An example of indexing internal data is indexing data through the location hierarchy: from the parent location to the child location, or indexing child data on the parent location.
 You can use this to find the content with full-text search, or to simplify a search in a complicated data model.

 To do this effectively, you must understand how the data is indexed with the Solr search engine.
 Solr uses documents as a unit of data that is indexed.
 Documents are indexed per translation, as content blocks.
 A block is a nested document structure.
-When used in Ibexa DXP, a parent document represents content, and Locations are indexed as child documents of the content item.
-To avoid duplication, full-text data is indexed on the Content document only.
+When used in Ibexa DXP, a parent document represents content, and locations are indexed as child documents of the content item.
+To avoid duplication, full-text data is indexed on the content document only.
 Knowing this, you can index additional data by the following:

-• All block documents (meaning content and its Locations, all translations)
+• All block documents (meaning content and its locations, all translations)

 • All block documents per translation